-- 1. The group meeting facilitator shall have a minimum of three (3) years' experience in the treatment and rehabilitation of substance abuse, and shall be licensed or certified by the state or other nationally certified organizations. - 2.
-The group meeting facilitator shall not have a financial relationship, personal relationship, or business relationship with the licensee Respondent in the last five (5) years. - The group facilitator shall provide to the Board a signed document showing the licenseeRespondent's name, the group name, the date and location of the meeting, the licenseeRespondent's attendance, and the licenseeRespondent's level of participation and progress. - 4.
+- 1. The group meeting facilitator shall have a minimum of three (3) years'experience in the treatment and rehabilitation of substance abuse, and shall be licensed or certified by the state or other nationally certified organizations. - The group meeting facilitator shall not have a financial relationship, personal relationship, or business relationship with Respondent in the last five (5) years. - The group facilitator shall provide to the Board a signed document showing Respondent's name, the group name, the date and location of the meeting, Respondent's attendance, and Respondent's level of participation and progress. - 4.
 The group meeting facilitator shall report any unexcused absence to the Board within twenty-four (24) hours.

-Source: (Uniform Standard #5 of "Uniform Standards Regarding Substance-Abusing Healing Arts Licensees," revised dated April 2011 March 2019),
+Source: (Uniform Standard #5 of "Uniform Standards Regarding Substance-Abusing Healing Arts Licensees," revised dated March 2019)

 (6) CLINICAL DIAGNOSTIC EVALUATION: Upon order of the Board, Respondent shall undergo a clinical diagnostic evaluation.
-The bBoard or its designee shall select or approve evaluator(s) holding a valid, unrestricted license to practice, with a scope of practice that includes the conduct of clinical diagnostic evaluations and at least three (3) years' experience conducting such evaluations of health professionals with alcohol or substance abuse problems.
+The Board or its designee shall select or approve evaluator(s) holding a valid, unrestricted license to practice, with a scope of practice that includes the conduct of clinical diagnostic evaluations and at least three (3) years' experience conducting such evaluations of health professionals with alcohol or substance abuse problems.
 The evaluator(s) shall not have a financial relationship, personal relationship, or business relationship with Respondent within the last five (5) years.
-The evaluator(s) shall provide an objective/ unbiased, and independent evaluation of Respondent.
-Respondent shall provide the evaluator with a copy of the Board'sthis Decision prior to the clinical diagnostic evaluation being performed.
+The evaluator(s) shall provide an objective/unbiased, and independent evaluation of Respondent.
+Respondent shall provide the evaluator with a copy of this decision prior to the clinical diagnostic evaluation being performed.

-Any time the Respondent is ordered to undergo a clinical diagnostic evaluation, Respondent shall cease practice for a minimum of thirty (30) days pending the results of a clinical diagnostic evaluation and review by the Board.
-During such time, the Respondent shall submit to random drug testing at least two (2) times per week.
+Any time Respondent is ordered to undergo a clinical diagnostic evaluation, Respondent shall cease practice for a minimum of thirty (30) days pending the results of a clinical diagnostic evaluation and review by the Board.
+During such time, Respondent shall submit to random drug testing at least two (2) times per week.

 Respondent shall cause the evaluator to submit to the Board a written clinical diagnostic evaluation report within ten (10) days from the date the evaluation was completed, unless an extension, not to exceed thirty (30) days, is granted to the evaluator by the Board.
-The cost of such evaluation shall be paid by the Respondent.
+The cost of such evaluation shall be paid by Respondent.
 The evaluation(s) shall be conducted in accordance with acceptable professional standards for alcohol or substance abuse clinical diagnostic evaluations.
-The written report(s) shall set forth, at least, the opinions of the evaluator as to: whether Respondent has an alcohol or substance abuse problem; whether Respondent is a threat to him/herselfthemselves or others; and recommendations for alcohol or substance abuse treatment, practice restrictions, or other steps related to Respondent's rehabilitation and safe practice.
-If the evaluator determines during the evaluation process that Respondent is a threat to him/herself or others, the evaluator shall notify the bBoard within twenty-four (24) hours.
+The written report(s) shall set forth, at least, the opinions of the evaluator as to: whether Respondent has an alcohol or substance abuse problem; whether Respondent is a threat to themselves or others; and recommendations for alcohol or substance abuse treatment, practice restrictions, or other steps related to Respondent's rehabilitation and safe practice.
+If the evaluator determines during the evaluation process that Respondent is a threat to him/herself or others, the evaluator shall notify the Board within twenty-four (24) hours.

-Respondent shall cease practice until the Board determines that he or she Respondent is able to safely practice either full-time or part-time and has had at least thirty (30) days of negative drug test results.
+Respondent shall cease practice until the Board determines that Respondent is able to safely practice either full-time or part-time and has had at least thirty (30) days of negative drug test results.
 Respondent shall comply with any restrictions or recommendations made as a result of the clinical diagnostic evaluation.